freedomofpress/securedrop/docs/set_up_admin_tails.rst

 First, download and verify the *Freedom of the Press Foundation Master Signing Key*.
-When passing the full public key fingerprint to the :code:`--recv-key` command, GPG will implicitly verify that the fingerprint of the key received matches the argument passed.
+When passing the full public key fingerprint to the ``--recv-key`` command, GPG will implicitly verify that the fingerprint of the key received matches the argument passed.

 .. code:: sh